 The GeoEnrichment service employs a Weighted Centroid geographic retrieval methodology to aggregate data for rings and other polygons.
-The Weighted Centroid retrieval approach uses Census Block data to better apportion block groups that are not exclusively contained within a ring.
-In the United States, Canada, and many other countries, Census blocks are the smallest unit of Census geography.
-These small areas are used to create all other levels of Census geography.
-For example, in the United States, one or many blocks are aggregated to create a Block Group.
+The Weighted Centroid retrieval approach uses census block data to better apportion block groups that are not exclusively contained within a ring.
+In the United States, Canada, and many other countries or areas, census blocks are the smallest unit of census geography.
+These small areas are used to create all other levels of census geography.
+For example, in the United States, one or many blocks are aggregated to create a block group.

-The geoenrichment service uses a dasymetric apportionment technique to aggregate Census based demographic data for smaller areas.
-If areas are very small and do not intersect any Census block data the service returns zero values.
-The geoenrichment service provides an estimate of population and does not count roof tops.
-Census data is NOT available at this scale.
+The GeoEnrichment service uses a dasymetric apportionment technique to aggregate census based demographic data for smaller areas.
+If areas are very small and do not intersect any census block data the service returns zero values.
+The GeoEnrichment service provides an estimate of population and does not count roof tops.

 The Weighted Centroid method is illustrated in the following figure: